atmask/atmask.github.io/content/posts/02-bare-metal-k3s-on-rpi-part-2/index.md

 # Persistent Storage

 The final part of my cluster configuration that I will cover in this post is my implementation of persistent storage.
+I wanted to be able to have a reliable persistent storage solution as I intend to store data that matters to me on my services.
+However, I also wanted a soluton the required a small amount of effort and minimal cost.
+This ruled out using Kubernetes `hostPath` since the micro SD cards that act as my primary storage on the RPis in not very reliable.
+The `hostPath` solution also has the issue that data would be tied to a specific node meaning that pods could not be scheduled interchangeably on any node.
+Exploring a distirbuted file storage solution such as Rook Ceph or Longhorn was intersting to me but not something I really had the bandwidth to explore and seemed overkill for my use case.

+In order to de-couple my storage solution from the nodes I chose to set up a 1TB SSD as an SMB share that could be mounted by any node in the cluster via the [SBM CSI driver](https://github.com/kubernetes-csi/csi-driver-smb).
+The SMB CSI drivers is a Kubernetes CSI implementation that enables pods to access an SMB share via Persistent Volumes and Persistent Volume Claims.

 ### Creating the SMB share

+When I set up my cluster, I only had one node that had a significant amount of RAM.
+This was my k3s master node: `bondsmith`.
+As a result, I decided to expose the 1TB SSD from this node

 ### Setting up the SMB CSI Driver